 Full services can be provided on an hourly or flat fee basis.
 Full and flat fee services are generally “chunked” and prices cover a specific part of the representation.

-Mr. Baumann offers coaching and training for lawyers, their clients, and anyone who is dealing with high conflict and problematic parenting cases.
+Mr. Baumann offers coaching and training in North America for clients, lawyers, clients of other lawyers, and anyone who is dealing with high conflict and problematic parenting cases.
 Coaching can be for people who are currently involved in litigation or mediation, and for working to prevent cases from becoming high conflict before things get to court.
-Coaching never involves providing legal advice, rather practical advice for managing the problems outside the legal system, in other words, working to take care of things regardless of what happens in court.
+Coaching outside of Washington State never involves providing legal advice, rather practical advice for managing the problems outside the legal system, in other words, working to take care of things regardless of what happens in court.
 He also has extensive training in attachment theory and science from the perspective of the Dynamic Maturational Model of Attachment and Adaptation.
 More information is available at the Conflict Science Institute.

 Get Started On The Right Path